seeingterra/echo-tts/README.md

 > This fork's HTTP API design is inspired by, but separate from, the
 > official Echo-TTS API implementation:
 > https://github.com/KevinAHM/echo-tts-api

+---

+## Changelog (fork highlights)

+This is a hand-written summary of the most important changes in this fork relative to the original Echo‑TTS repo.

+### 2025-12-06 — Windows / Voxta polish & prompt uploader

+- **Multi-file prompt upload in the UI**
+        - Added a **Speaker Reference → Add Audio Prompts** panel.
+        - You can drag & drop or select multiple audio files and click **Upload Voice Files** to copy them into `audio_prompts/`.
+        - The **Audio Library** table refreshes automatically and shows a clear status message (e.g. "Uploaded 3 files into audio_prompts/").
+- **Improved Voxta / HTTP API panel**
+        - The **"🔌 Echo-TTS API Server & Voxta Config"** accordion now opens by default so you can see it immediately.
+        - Start/stop actions show clearer status text with indicators:
+            `🟢` running/already running, `🟡` stopping, `🔴` stopped, `⚠️` errors.

+### 2025-12-05 — Windows install & CUDA wheels

+- **CUDA 12.4 requirements**
+        - Added `requirements-cuda.txt` that pins `torch==2.6.0+cu124` and
+            `torchaudio==2.6.0+cu124` and uses the official PyTorch CUDA index for those wheels.
+        - All other packages (e.g. `safetensors`, `gradio`, `fastapi`) are pulled from PyPI to avoid resolution issues.
+- **Windows-friendly Python recommendation**
+        - README now recommends **Python 3.13+** on Windows and links directly to the official downloads page.
+        - Example venv commands and a note about Windows long path support.

+### 2025-12-04 — Audio pipeline & tail behavior

+- **Audio backend / codec fix**
+        - Removed the TorchCodec-based audio I/O path.
+        - Switched to **torchaudio + FFmpeg** for decoding, mono downmixing, and 44.1 kHz resampling to avoid Windows codec issues.
+- **Tail noise and long-output tweaks**
+        - Generation now adds a small silence tail and optional fade-out to reduce static/noise at the end of clips, especially noticeable when used as a streaming TTS backend.

+### 2025-12-03 — Devices, low VRAM & API integration

+- **Low VRAM mode and device persistence**
+        - Added a **Low VRAM Mode (<= 8GB)** toggle that uses `bfloat16` and
+            conservative sequence lengths, persisted in `runtime_config.json`.
+        - Added a **GPU / CPU selector** whose choice is stored in `device_config.json` and used by both the UI and the HTTP API.
+        - Implemented OOM-aware multi-GPU fallback (primary → other GPUs → CPU).
+- **HTTP API + Voxta helper**
+        - Added the FastAPI-based `api_server.py` with:
+                - `POST /tts` for Voxta/ChatterBox-style TTS.
+                - `GET /get_predefined_voices` reading from `audio_prompts/`.
+        - Added a **Voxta provider JSON generator** panel in the Gradio UI to quickly produce a Voxta-compatible provider config.

 ## Tips